 Unsubsidized Loans are loans made to eligible undergraduate, graduate, and professional students, but in this case, the student does not have to demonstrate financial need to be eligible for the loan.

-At UNC Charlotte, the Office of Financial aid begins to process loans for the upcoming academic year after July 1st (when the university's new fiscal year begins).
-Unfortunately, until then we are unable to download Master Promissory Notes for new students.
-As long as you have completed it on the federal website (StudentLoans.gov) we will receive it when we begin processing new loans in July.
+At UNC Charlotte, the Office of Financial Aid begins to process loans for the upcoming academic year after July 1st (when the university's new fiscal year begins).
+Unfortunately, until then we are unable to download Entrance Counseling and Master Promissory Notes for new students.
+As long as you have completed these on the federal website (StudentAid.gov) we will receive them when we begin processing new loans in June.

 You may choose any lender of your choice.
 This handy ELM Select loan tool walks you through important information about types of funding and money management.
 It also presents your new responsibilities if you go on to borrow money.